Induced Riemannian structures on null hypersurfaces: Geometry of null hypersurfaces

-and if it is totally geodesic, we have $\mathcal{K}_{\xi}(\Pi)=0$ for any lightlike tangent plane $\Pi$ to $L$.
-Since the sign of the lightlike sectional curvature only depends on the lightlike plane and not on the chosen lightlike vector, we can state the following.
+In particular, if $L$ is totally geodesic, we have $\mathcal{K}_{\xi}(\Pi)=0$ for any null tangent plane $\Pi$ to $L$.
+Since the sign of the null sectional curvature only depends on the null plane and not on the choosen null vector, we can state the following.

-\begin{proposition} Let $M$ be a Lorentzian manifold and $p\in M$ such that $\mathcal{K}(\Pi)\neq0$ for any lightlike plane $\Pi\subset T_{p}M$.
-Then, it does not exist any totally geodesic lightlike hypersurface through $p$. \end{proposition}
+\begin{proposition} Let $M$ be a Lorentzian manifold and $p\in M$ such that $\mathcal{K}(\Pi)\neq0$ for any null plane $\Pi\subset T_{p}M$.
+Then, it does not exist any totally geodesic null hypersurface through $p$. \end{proposition}

-As a simple application of this result, the Friedmann models do not possess totally geodesic lightlike hypersurfaces, since its lightlike sectional curvature never vanishes, \cite{GutOle09}.
+As a simple application of this result, the Friedmann models do not possess totally geodesic null hypersurfaces, since its null sectional curvature never vanishes (Corollary 6.5 of \cite{GutOle09}).